Late Ming peasant rebellions

-The late Ming peasant rebellions (明末民變) were a series of peasant revolts during the last decades of the Ming dynasty lasting from 1628–1644.
-They were caused by natural disasters in Shaanxi, Shanxi, and Henan.
-At the same time, the She-An Rebellion and Later Jin invasions forced the Ming government to cut funding for the postal service, which resulted in the mass unemployment of men in the provinces hit hard by natural disasters.
+The late Ming peasant rebellions (明末民變) were a series of peasant revolts during the last decades of the Ming dynasty lasting from 1628 to 1644.
+They were primarily caused by natural disasters in Shaanxi, Shanxi, and Henan.
+The rebels also composed from the followers of Xu Hongru, the leader of the White Lotus Societies who has been executed in 1622.

+At the same time, the She-An Rebellion and Later Jin incursions forced the Ming government to cut funding for the postal service, which resulted in the mass unemployment of men in the provinces hit hard by natural disasters.
 Unable to cope with three major crises at the same time, the Ming dynasty collapsed in 1644.